seancorfield/next-jdbc/doc/getting-started.md

 ### Prepared Statement Caveat

-*Note: Not all databases support using a `PreparedStatement` for every type of SQL operation.
+Not all databases support using a `PreparedStatement` for every type of SQL operation.
 You might have to create a `java.sql.Statement` yourself, directly from a `java.sql.Connection` and use that, without parameters, in `plan`, `execute!`, or `execute-one!`.
-See the following example:*
+See the following example:

 ```clojure
 (with-open [con (jdbc/get-connection ds)]